NAMeC-team/CRAbE/README.md

 Input/Output handling.
 Contains binaries to test correct reception of data from external systems

-Manages vision reception, emission of commands to the mainboard, and emissoin of data to the viewer.
+Manages vision reception, emission of commands to the mainboard, and emission of data to the viewer.

 - crabe_math